 You could try getting an inexpensive wardrobe from a second hand shop or op shop or garage sale and put shelves in yourselves.
 We just used shelving brackets and some chipboard and the shelves are removable if you want to turn it back into a wardrobe.
-My mother made it years ago and we still have it - it moves when we move just in case the next house has no linen press.

 Back in the day, we used orange crates for cheap but efficient decor and storage.
 Try your local dollar store or big lots for plastic crates.
 If you stack them on their sides just make sure they are secured to each other.
 Good place for clothes, shoes, books, whatever.
 Maybe clean metal or plastic sand pails on top of crates for socks, gloves/mittens/scarves - smaller items that can be clustered together.
 Hope this helps or gives you more ideas.
 Good luck!